PerryCole96/PerryCole96/README.md

 # Hi there! 👋

-I'm **Perry**, a Junior Software Developer passionate about problem-solving, teamwork, and continuous learning.
-I recently transitioned into the tech industry after completing the Northcoders - Software Development Bootcamp and I am currently on the lookout for my first job in tech.
+I'm **Perry**, a Junior Software Developer who loves a challenge and is eager to learn.
+I have recently transitioned into the tech industry after completing the Northcoders - Software Development Bootcamp and I am currently on the lookout for my first job in tech.

 ## About Me